 Theory and application of the finite element method; stiffness matrices for triangular, quadrilateral, and isoparametric elements; two- and three-dimensional elements; algorithms necessary for the assembly and solution; direct stress and plate bending problems for static, nonlinear buckling and dynamic load conditions; displacement, hybrid, and mixed models together with their origin in variational methods.
 Course Information: Same as CSE 551.
 Prerequisite: CEE 471 or TAM 551.

-Restricted to online graduate non-degree, online MCS, online MSAE, online MSME, and online MSCE students.
-Center for Innovation in Teaching & Learning (CITL) restrictions and assessments apply, see http://online.illinois.edu.
+Restricted to online non-degree, online MSCE, online MSEE, online MCS, online MSAE, online MSME, online MSIE, online ME, and online MEng students.
+Center for Innovation in Teaching & Learning (CITL) restrictions and assessments apply, see http://www.citl.illinois.edu.
 For more details on this course section, please see http://engineering.illinois.edu/online/courses/.
 Non-Degree students may enroll on a space-available basis with consent of Program Coordinator, Meg Griffin (email@example.com).

 Academic Program Restrictions: